 - 2 teaspoons kosher salt

-Add butter, cream cheese, 1/2 cup milk or half and half, kosher salt, and pepper.
-Use a hand mixer to whip until smooth, adding additional milk as needed to reach your desired consistency.
+- Add butter, cream cheese, ½ cup milk or half and half, kosher salt, and pepper.
+Use a hand mixer or a stand mixer fitted with the paddle attachment to gently combine until smooth, adding additional milk as needed to reach your desired consistency.
 (I often use the full cup; keep in mind that potatoes will thicken upon standing.)
 Don't over-whip, or potatoes will become gluey.